Living with Practical Realities, 1978

 3 panels, each 109 x 76cm

 Living with Practical Realities was made with an elderly woman who lived on her own in a tower block in Hayes, West London.
-This was the first work that Willats made that directly used audio recordings and his photographic documentations that had been made with the co-operation of the woman, directly in the work.
+The work centres on the isolation of the elderly symbolised, physically and socially, by the tower block.
+This is one of the early works in which Willats used the actual content of audio recordings and his photographic documentations that had been made with the co-operation of the woman, directly within the work.

 Thus the visual references are directly located within the tower in which she lived and represent different aspects of her tower-bound life.
 Similarly the written references are from the tape recordings made with the woman, and the three problem situations: